 The same does not apply to lodging, but luckily, Agra has several excellent options for where to stay.
 The environmentally-friendly ITC Mughal Hotel sits on a 35-acre plot about 10 minutes away from the Taj Mahal, offering a luxurious, peaceful break from the busyness outside.
 Aman Homestay and the Coral Tree provide a much different but still pleasurable experience as two of the most highly rated homestays in Agra.
 And for the traveler simply looking for a place to catch some zzz’s, Bhawna Clarks Inn is a cost-efficient hotel that includes a complimentary hot breakfast for guests.
 You certainly will enjoy your time on the Palace on Wheels or the Maharajah Express if you decide to take the luxury train option routes as you explore India even more.

 Anything left?
 By doing your homework before, you’ll ensure that your time at Taj Mahal City and exploring the Golden Triangle is less focused on planning and more focused on enjoying the culture and history of this dynamic nation.

 Disclosure: As is common in the travel industry, I was provided with accommodations, meals and other compensation for the purposes of review by the Ministry of Tourism – Govt. of India.
 While it has not influenced my review, PointsandTravel.com believes in full disclosure of all potential conflicts of interest.
-All Photos were taken by the author and affiliate links are located in this article.
+All Photos were taken by the author or are available for free use via creative commons.
+Affiliate links are located in this article.